 Revenue Sharing Disclosure

 The following disclosure is being provided to you as a consumer of investment products and services.
-The purpose of the disclosure is to inform you of how Allen & Company of Florida, Inc. and its Financial Advisors may be compensated.
+The purpose of the disclosure is to inform you of how Allen & Company of Florida, LLC, and its Financial Advisors may be compensated.
 This does not take the place of any prospectus or offering memorandum that should be review in making an investment decision.

 WHAT FORMS OF COMPENSATION DOES ALLEN & COMPANY RECEIVE?